prototypefund/Digital_Bargeld-docs/api-mint.rst

 .. http:get:: /refresh/link

-  Link the old public key of a melted coin to the coin(s) that were minted during the refresh operation.
+  Link the old public key of a melted coin to the coin(s) that were exchangeed during the refresh operation.

   **Request:**